 Arun S. Chopra CFA CMT

 After highlighting my move to safety in February (The Move to Safety), I thought it would be a good time to review the signals and tools I used to see the bottom in March.
-I will walk through both public and member communication during that time.
 The key point today is not only anticipating market environments like we've seen, but having tools to profit from them.

 Last week I came across this tweet by Meb Faber and it reminded me of the insanity we've seen not only during the recent rally but really the past 12+ months.

 Over the past 12 months:— Meb Faber (@MebFaber) June 5, 2020

 Unemployment jumps from 4% to 13%

 Fed interest rates fall from 2.4% to 0%

 In the face of all that, we still saw an over 40% rally in stocks, which to an extent comes with the territory, but definitely more aggressive than anyone expected.